symbiote-library/silverstripe-s3publisher/README.md

     - SilverStripeAustralia\S3Publisher\Publisher
 ```

-Once this is done, you can then run the "Configure Website Bucket Task" build task to set up the S3 bucket to serve the
-site.
 You can then run the static publish queue, and it will publish the site to your S3 bucket as static HTML files.